sagemath/trac_to_gh/Issue 3262.md

 # Issue 3262: interact selector breaks if there are too many options

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3262

 Original creator: mhampton